 7.1.2 Official office opening hours shall normally be Monday to Thursday from 0800 to 1700, and Friday from 0800 to 1330.
-All employees are encouraged to be present at the office during office opening hours and expected to get all their work done well and on time.
+All employees are encouraged to be present at the office during office opening hours and are expected to get all their work done well and on time.
+Flexibility is offered to work from home in case of any risk to personal safety and security (e.g. floods, political unrest, pandemics, etc.)

-7.1.3 That said, an employee may exercise reasonable judgement and flexibility in relation to working hours, and arrive an hour late or leave an hour early provided: a) employee does not miss any meetings or other planned engagements, b) employee does not fall behind on deadlines, work plans or commitments that are due, c) employee's absence does not inconvenience or disrupt the work of his/her unit or the Organization, d) employee's Supervisor/Director has not requested him/her to remain in the office at that time, and e) employee fulfils the 40 hours per week (excluding lunch) work commitment as can be deduced from the physical sign in/sign out register.
+7.1.3 That said, an employee may exercise reasonable judgement and flexibility in relation to working hours and arrive an hour late or leave an hour early provided: a) employee does not miss any meetings or other planned engagements, b) employee does not fall behind on deadlines, work plans or commitments that are due, c) employee's absence does not inconvenience or disrupt the work of his/her unit or the Organization, d) employee's Supervisor/Director has not requested him/her to remain in the office at that time, and e) employee fulfils the 40 hours per week (excluding lunch) work commitment as can be deduced from the physical sign in/sign out register.

-7.1.4 On rare occasions an employee may for personal reasons need to leave significantly early or arrive significantly late.
-In such cases the employee may negotiate such time off from his/her Supervisor/relevant Director, and proceed should the request be approved, provided such time is compensated as soon as possible and within no later than 4 weeks.
+7.1.4 On rare occasions, an employee may, for personal reasons, need to leave significantly early or arrive significantly late.
+In such cases, the employee may negotiate such time off from his/her Supervisor/relevant Director and proceed should the request be approved, provided such time is compensated as soon as possible and within no later than four weeks.
 This provision should only be invoked on a rare and limited basis.

-7.1.5 Any time an employee expects to be absent from work during office opening hours, or wishes to work from home, he/she should inform her Supervisor and the country officer responsible for HR, and note the same on his/her electronic calendar (Gcal).
+7.1.5 Any time an employee expects to be absent from work during office opening hours or wishes to work from home, he/she should inform her Supervisor and the country officer responsible for HR and note the same on his/her electronic calendar (Gcal).